Quantum Low-Density Parity-Check Codes: Introduction

 Whenever quantum information is stored or manipulated errors are bound to occur.
 While there has been tremendous progress towards the realization of quantum processors~\cite{arute2019quantum,zhong2020quantum,jurcevic2021demonstration}, the implementation of error-corrected quantum memories and the demonstration of scalable fault-tolerant quantum computations remain formidable challenges.

 One reason why error correction takes a prominent role in the realization of quantum computation is that qubits are inherently more fragile than classical bits.
 Another, more subtle reason, is that quantum computers mix the analog (amplitudes) with the discrete (measurements).
-Analog computation, which is based on the manipulation of continuous variables rather than bits, should serve as a cautionary tale: While it is well-known that, in theory, certain analog computers are vastly more powerful than even quantum computers~\cite{schonhage1979power}, they remain fictional devices since continuous errors can not be controlled.
-It is impossible to scale them to a size relevant for solving practically relevant tasks.
-This fact was already pointed out by early critics of quantum computers, who considered them to be nothing but analog computers in disguise~\cite{aaronson2013quantum}.
+Analog computation, which is based on the manipulation of continuous variables rather than bits, should serve as a cautionary tale: While it is well-known that, in theory, certain analog computers are vastly more powerful than even quantum computers~\cite{schonhage1979power}, they remain fictional devices since {\changetwo there are no known error correction schemes which apply to the relevant analog computing architectures}.
+It is {\changetwo thus unknown how} to scale them to a size relevant for solving practically relevant tasks.
+This fact was already pointed out by early critics of quantum computers, who considered them to be nothing but analog computers in disguise~\cite{landauer1996physical,aaronson2013quantum}.
 Shor countered this criticism by introducing the first \emph{quantum error correcting code} in his foundational paper~\cite{shor1995scheme}, showing that it is possible to protect quantum information.
 This established quantum error correction as a field and started the pursuit to find optimal quantum error correcting codes.

 Shortly after Shor's work, Kitaev's toric code~\cite{kitaev1997quantum,kitaev2003fault} and the related planar \emph{surface code}~\cite{freedman2001projective,bravyi1998quantum} were put forward.
 Surface codes are currently the leading approach for fault-tolerant quantum computation due to their high error correction threshold and planar layout.
 They exist for a variable number \emph{physical qubits} $n,$ and encode a single \emph{logical qubit} $k = 1$.
-Their \emph{distance}~$d$, a measure for the error-correcting capability, scales with the square root of~$n.$ It is likely that we will soon see the first realization of small instances of surface codes, see~\cite{chen2021exponential} for recent results and a historical overview of experimental progress.
+Their \emph{distance}~$d$, a measure for the error-correcting capability, scales with~$\sqrt{n}.$ It is likely that we will soon see the first realization of small instances of surface codes, see~\cite{chen2021exponential} for recent results and a historical overview of experimental progress.